endojs/endo/packages/ses/README.md

 The `ses` shim does not in itself isolate the stack of guest programs, even when evaluated in separate compartments.
-This is relevant when program created objects are shared between guest programs.
+This is relevant when objects are shared between guest programs.

 When a program interacts with an object introduced by another program (as through the per-compartment `globalThis`, function arguments or returned